Esri/calcite-design-system/packages/calcite-components/src/components/text-area/readme.md

 # calcite-text-area

-For complete usage and implementation guidance on the `calcite-text-area` component, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/text-area/).
+For complete usage and implementation guidance for `calcite-text-area`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/text-area/).

 <!-- Auto Generated Below -->